-Abdominal separation refers to the separation of the long muscles of the abdomen (also known as the rectus abdominus or 'six pack').
+Abdominal separation refers to the separation of the long muscles of the abdomen (also known as the rectus abdominis or 'six pack').

 Separation occurs as the abdominal wall adjusts to allow room for the growing baby during pregnancy and can occur any time from the first trimester.
-You may not notice an abdominal sepatation until later in your pregnancy or after delivery.
+You may not notice an abdominal separation until later in your pregnancy or after delivery.

 Why does this occur?

-- Hormonal changes of pregnancy which increase the stretchiness of ligaments
+Hormonal changes of pregnancy increase the stretchiness of ligaments

-- Increase in the size of your abdomen due to your growing baby and muscles and connective tissues need to ‘stretch’ to make room
+There is an increase in the size of your abdomen due to your growing baby and muscles and connective tissues need to ‘stretch’ to make room